SilvanTeufel/TopDownRTSTemplate_ReadMe/README.md

 ## Import Keyboard Settings

-__You can download DefaultInput.ini and InputBackupTopDownTemplate.ini from here from github by clicking on top left Code->Download Zip__
+__You can download DefaultInput.ini and GameplayDebuggerTopDownRTSTemplate.ini from here from github by clicking on top left Code->Download Zip__

 Open Unreal Editor.
-Go to Edit -> Project Settings -> Input (on left navigation) -> Import.
+Go to Edit -> Project Settings -> AISystem (on left navigation) -> Import.
-Choose InputBackupTopDownTemplate.ini from:
+Choose GameplayDebuggerTopDownRTSTemplate.ini from:
 C:\Program Files\Epic Games\UE_5.0\Engine\Plugins\TopDownRTSCamLib\TopDownRTSTemplate\Document\Inputs

 __or download from github__

-Repeat this step with DefaultInput.ini .
+Repeat this step with EngineInputTopDownRTSTemplate.ini .
+Open Unreal Editor.
+Go to Edit -> Project Settings -> Input (on left navigation) -> Import.

 If the keybindings are not working you can check the pictures in:
 C:\Program Files\Epic Games\UE_5.0\Engine\Plugins\TopDownRTSTemplate\Document\Inputs